 This site supports the Special Topics Studio Art course, Alternative Distribution, taught by Garrick Imatani during the fall 2011 semester.
 Students were instructed to create art based upon engagement in the Portland area.
 This site shows the student geographical routes, and their artistic responses to their surroundings.

-This site is a collaboration between the department of Overseas & Off-Campus Programs and Watzek Library at Lewis & Clark College.
+This site was a collaboration between the department of Overseas & Off-Campus Programs and Watzek Library at Lewis & Clark College.
 The purpose of this site is to provide a place for student-contributed, topic-based content to facilitate discussion and learning.
 The site also provides an opportunity for students, parents, and other interested parties to follow the experiences of students during these programs.

 This site serves to foster awareness of student-faculty research and creative activities at the College of Arts and Sciences.
 Funded by a generous grant from the Andrew W. Mellon Foundation, the site is designed to facilitate interdisciplinary connections between areas of the College through linkages between projects and to disseminate research activities to external audiences including scholars, prospective students, and the general public.